configcat/docs/docs/integrations/slack.md

 1. Click on Slack's DISCONNECT button.

 ## Usage
-1. Make some changes on your feature flags
+1. Make some changes on your feature flags.
 1. Check your Slack Channel for notifications.